Prototype Information

 Modeling Technique

-I used the single color technique.
+I use the single color technique.
 I used two sky colors.
 On the top level I used a medium blue I had formulated from a color photograph I took from the modeled area.
-The height of the top level and the right of way landforms forces the the viewer to look upward to the darker blue sky.
+The height of the top level and the right of way land-forms forces the the viewer to look upward to the darker blue sky.

 On the lower level, I used a lighter blue. also formulated from a color photograph.
 The height of the lower level forces the viewer to look straight (when sitting) or downward to a lighter blue sky..

 The technique was easy.
-Prior to the installation of the track support sections I used a roller to paint the entire backdrop panel in the appropriate sky blue color.
+Prior to the installation of the upper level track support sections (L-Girder) I used a roller to paint the entire backdrop panel in the appropriate sky blue color.
 The technique is also easier to touch up when making cloud mistakes!

 Layered Method